perfsonar/docs/install_docker.rst

 Your Docker instance of perfsonar-testpoint has now been upgraded to the latest perfSONAR code.

-Updating LS Registration, Mesh Config, etc. files
+Updating LS Registration, pSConfig, etc. files
 =================================================

 In its stock deployment the perfsonar Docker image is not stateful.
 All changes made inside of the container are lost when it is stopped.
-Sometimes you want to make changes that persist through upgrades or restarts, such as being part of a mesh or registering to the lookup service.
+Sometimes you want to make changes that persist through upgrades or restarts, such as being part of a pSConfig template or registering to the lookup service.

 Before starting, be sure that the container isn't running::